hapax/hapax.github.io/assets/maximal.md

 This should remind you of the discovery of the surveyors, namely that
 $\Delta x^2 + \Delta y^2$ does not depend on where we put the measuring sticks.
-This suggests a small generalisation of Einstein's outrageous proposal:
+It's clear that Einstein's outrageous proposal follows from a more general invariance result:

 ---